-It's only $39 to do so and there's already been a lot of new stuff added, and more coming.
+It's incredibly affordable to do so and there's already been a lot of new stuff added, and more coming.

 Here are just some of the new features and filters.
 Many of the existing ones have been updated and improved as well.

 - Lens corrections (distortion and chromatic aberration control)